psychotimmy/aoc2019/README.md

 **Day 4** Part 1 straightforward and executes in 0.06s, part 2 is fiddly and could definitely be solved more elegantly than the spaghetti I've produced.
 Also takes 0.06s.

 **Day 5** As predicted on day 2 I instantly regretted the design decision I'd made over not using 0 as the first index of the intcode tape array.
 So I solved part 1 anyway and then refactored before plunging on into part 2.
 The refactored part 1 here runs the air conditioning diagnostic in 0.007s.
-Part 2 to do.
+Part 2 took moments to implement after the refactoring from part 1 and also executes in 0.007s.